 The Fujifilm X-H1 may be the most capable camera I have ever tested and it is probably my favorite camera to date.
-The dual UHS-II memory cards with the incredibly fast buffer allows the X-H1 to put out some incredible performance with the right cards.
+The dual UHS-II memory cards with the incredibly fast buffer allow the X-H1 to put out some incredible performance with the right cards.

 Use this guide to find the fastest memory cards for your Fujifilm X-H1.

 Further down I’ll also explain what I know about the lockup issues with the Fujifilm X-H1 that many people are experiencing.

 Continuous Shoot: 14 fps Cont.
 Shooting

 Est. Buffer Size: 1GB

 Time To Clear Buffer: 6.5 seconds (Sandisk Extreme Pro UHS-II 300)

 Shots To Fill Buffer RAW: 30 (Sandisk Extreme Pro UHS-II 300)

 Every few months there are some new UHS-II memory cards that come on the market.
 I try to buy those that are getting a lot of attention to see if they are actually worth it.
 Often times they are not.
 I’ve tested just about every popular memory card with the X-H1 and the results for the most part were impressive.
 Most cards work very well and perform according to their specs.